nachsub/cs126-final-project/DEVELOPMENT.md

-Could not access OpenFrameworksLib.log, fixed by running vs as admin.
+Could not access OpenFrameworksLib.log, fixed by running VS as admin.

 used curl to update the database